PIjus-Github/TSMBRTRA-Remover/README.md

 # TSMBRTRC Remover
-An OrangeMonkey script which removes the "This search may be relevant to recent activity" message when searching on Google
+A script, which removes the "This search may be relevant to recent activity" message when searching on Google.

+Requires **OrangeMonkey** or **TamperMonkey**.